Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 Turkey Tips for Hosting!

-Hosting is a big job, and even more important than the meal is making sure everyone, including you, has a great time and low stress.
-You want to make sure you can enjoy your guests without wondering if your turkey will get done on time!
+Hosting is a big job, and even more important than the meal is making sure everyone, including you, has a great time with low stress.

 1. Utilize a Slow Cooker